binary-manu/asdf-tigervnc-java-viewer/README.md

 ## Usage

-For each jar version, the plugin will download it, then create a `bin` folder with a shell script named `tigervnc` that wraps a call to the jar file, passing it any additional parameters.
+For each jar version, the plugin will download it, then create a `bin` folder with a shell script named `vncviewer` (this was named `tigervnc` in `v0.1.x`) that wraps a call to the jar file, passing it any additional parameters.
 This wrapper will be automatically picked by `asdf` and added to the shims.

 Installing a version requires common POSIX tools like `sed`, `grep`, `tr`.
 Running a version will additionally require a JRE to run `java`.